fat4eyes-mwo/mwo-simulator/README.md

 # Code Guide

+The project uses Typescript, and the project build configuration `tsconfig.json` is in the root project directory.
+The transpiled `.js` file is outputted in `build/`.

-For those interested in looking at the code, the most interesting stuff can be found in `scripts/simulator-logic.js`.
+For those interested in looking at the code, the most interesting stuff can be found in `scripts/simulator-logic.ts`.
 It contains the simulation loop and most of the mechanics of the simulation.
 The main loop function is `step()`.

-The definition of the data structures used by the simulation are in `scripts/simulator-model*.js`.
+The definition of the data structures used by the simulation are in `scripts/simulator-model*.ts`.
 The important bits are in `class` declarations, most of the other code there is just data conversion from smurfy format to the one used by the simulation.

-The weapon fire patterns (which determine how mechs choose what weapons to fire) are in `scripts/simulator-firepattern.js`.
-Target component patterns (which determine what components a mech targets) are in `scripts/simulator-componenttarget.js`.
-Target mech patterns (which enemy mech to target) are in `scripts/simulator-mechtarget.js`.
-And weapon accuracy patterns (which determine how a weapon or mech spreads damage) are in `scripts/simulator-accuracypattern.js`.
+The weapon fire patterns (which determine how mechs choose what weapons to fire) are in `scripts/simulator-firepattern.ts`.
+Target component patterns (which determine what components a mech targets) are in `scripts/simulator-componenttarget.ts`.
+Target mech patterns (which enemy mech to target) are in `scripts/simulator-mechtarget.ts`.
+And weapon accuracy patterns (which determine how a weapon or mech spreads damage) are in `scripts/simulator-accuracypattern.ts`.
 Read the comments in those files if you want to try adding your own patterns and have them appear in the UI.

-The UI code can be found in the files `scripts/simulator-view*.js`.
+The UI code can be found in the files `scripts/simulator-view*.ts`.
 At the moment I woudn't suggest looking at these as they're a bit of a mess, and a big refactoring is coming soon.

-The main entry point of the program is in `scripts/simulator.js`.
+The main entry point of the program is in `scripts/simulator.ts`.

 # Update Info